Did you ever wonder why isn’t my house selling?

 Showings = Offers, No Showings = No Offers

 Showings are vital to your home sale success.
 You need to expose your home to the right buyers and get them to personally view your home with their agent.

-If you have no one viewing your home you are certainly not going to be getting any offers.
+If you have no one showings on your home you are certainly not going to be getting any offers.
 A home must be compelling to a certain segment of buyers who are willing to pay your price to get your home sold.

 You listed your home for sale and waited for the flood of people to come thru the door…. but no one came.
-Now what, why aren’t you even getting showings?
-Let’s take a look at 6 common reasons why your home isn’t getting showings.
+Or you are getting showing but no offers.
+Now what?
+Let’s take a look at 6 common reasons why your home isn’t selling.

-Overconfidence of a seller can contribute to no showings.
+The overconfidence of a seller can contribute to a home not selling.
 An overconfident seller believes their house is better than anything out there and can get tens of thousands more than any other comparable home on the market.

-The overconfident seller will also believe in a hot sellers market will make their home fly off the market.
-But, many times the overconfident seller feels like they do not need to heed their agents advice on preparing their home for the market or even look at the comps to price competitively.
+The overconfident seller will also believe that a hot seller’s market will make their home fly off the market.
+But, many times the overconfident seller feels like they do not need to heed their agent’s advice on preparing their home for the market or even look at the comps to price it competitively.